YoloNomy/YoloNomy.github.io/_thermo/statistical/canonical.md

 *Example of distributions of $p_i(E_i)$ associated with different average energy, temperature and entropy (arbitrary units).
 Computed with [this code](../codes/Plot_boltzmann.py)*.

 We can see on the graph the probability of each microstates of the system -- i.e. of each configuration of particles -- associated to each energy $E_i$.
 Each curve on the figure is associated with a different average energy $\langle E \rangle$, imposed to the system by the heat bath with which it is at thermal equilibrium.
 Each curve is also associated to a value of the entropy $S$, which is maximum (and more exactly, each $p_i$ curve is constructed such that $S$ is maximum under the constraint that the average energy should be $\langle E\rangle$).
 To each curve, one can associate a temperature $T$ by computing the derivative of $E$ with respect to $S$.
 We will explain this more in the next section.
 However, we see immediately that the macrostates with the biggest average energy (in red) are associated with the highest energy, as we would expected.
-They are also associated with the highest value for the entropy, which is something that we can understand as they becomre flatter and flatter as the entropy increased (i.e. less peaked on small values of $E_i$).
+They are also associated with the highest value for the entropy, which is something that we can understand as they become flatter and flatter as the entropy increased (i.e. less peaked on small values of $E_i$).
 States of high temperature are thus states which are more spread over the axis $E_i$, hence less known and more disordered, attributes which we understand as associated to larger values of $S$.

 # Crossing the bridge with standard thermodynamics